-- Optin forms and third party lead capture tools
+- Connect opt-in forms with third-party lead capture tools

-- Connecting your email sequence to a form
+- Connect an email sequence to a form

-- Connecting your form to a lead capture tool
+- Connect a form to a lead capture tool

 But my sales increased dramatically after I started using ConvertKit - it has well and truly paid for itself!

 Why not give it a test run?
 You can try out ConvertKit for free at this link.